-In his first solo exhibition, Interior Artscapes, Alexis showcased his art by curating a series of reimagined works that would comprise his personal yet unattainable dream collection.
-Alexis more recent work displays architectural influences, references to characters across history, and gives found objects new meaning through sculptural form.
+In his first solo exhibition, Interior Artscapes, Zambrano showcased his art by curating a series of reimagined works that would comprise his personal yet unattainable dream collection.
+The artist's more recent work displays architectural influences, references to characters across history, and gives found objects new meaning through sculptural form.

 Alexis Zambrano grew up in Monterrey Mexico.
 Since 2008, Zambrano has been living and working in New York City where he received a BFA in Architectural Design from Parsons The New School of Design.